 Create “Me” Time

-Being nicer to others begins with being nice to yourself.
+Being nicer begins with being nice to yourself.
 It’s not selfish – it’s a necessity to relax and recharge your batteries.
 Meet up with your friends or go for a walk in the park.
 Do what you enjoy doing on a regular basis.
 Even having a relaxing bath can become a really pleasurable experience with the addition of lighted candles, fragrant oils and soothing music.

 It’s so easy when you’re busy to forget to praise and appreciate those closest to you.
 Spend time thinking about the people you really care about.
 Write down next to their name all the things you value about them.
 Do something special for them to make them feel appreciated e.g. place a little note in your partner’s pocket with a special loving message written on it.
-They will be surprised but be really pleased that you made the effort, and remember what you give out comes back to you.
+They will be surprised but really pleased that you made the effort, and remember what you give out comes back to you.

 Don’t over-do it